Charlie Gould: National Association 1871–75

 Harry Wright was hired to organize a new team in Boston, where he signed Gould and two other Red Stockings for 1871.
 Wright brought along the nickname, too.
 Charlie Gould remained two seasons at first base for the new Boston Red Stockings, so he was part of the club's and Boston's first championship team.
 In 1872, he led the National Association in triples with eight.
 He was replaced for 1873 by Jim O'Rourke who would be one of the biggest stars in the game for the next twenty years.

 After four seasons as the regular first baseman on great professional teams, Gould was a marginal player, a regular player only for teams struggling to remain in business, not contend for the championship.
 Baltimore and New Haven in the last two NA seasons achieved more than some but they were big losers on the field.
 New Haven made him captain, so he had most of the duties of a modern field manager and he gets manager's credit in the historical record.

+On September 5, 1871, Gould hit the first grand slam in professional baseball history.